hollenstein/msreport/README.md

 ## Development status

 MsReport is a stable and reliable library that has been used on a daily basis for over two years in the Mass Spectrometry Facility at the Max Perutz Labs and the Mass Spectrometry Facility of IMP/IMBA/GMI.
 While the current interface of MsReport is stable, the library is still under active development, with new features being added regularly.
 Please note that a major rewrite is planned, which may introduce changes to the API in the future.

+## How to cite

+If you use MsReport for your research or publications, please include the following citation and consider giving the project a star on GitHub.

+> Hollenstein, D. M., & Hartl, M. (2025). hollenstein/msreport: v0.0.29 (0.0.29).
+Zenodo. https://doi.org/10.5281/zenodo.15309090